Oklahoma Genealogy: Top Resources

 Oklahoma Genealogical Society

 In operation since 1955, the Oklahoma Genealogical Society offers regular seminars and workshops that assist members and non-members with their Oklahoma genealogy research.
 Meetings of the Oklahoma Genealogical Society are held on the first Monday of each month at the Oklahoma History Center and feature prominent genealogical lecturers and specialized program topics.
-General meetings of the Oklahoma Genealogical Society are free and open to the public, and experienced researchers are available before the meeting to answer research questions.
+General meetings of the Oklahoma Genealogical Society are open to the public with an admission fee, and experienced researchers are available before the meeting to answer research questions.
 As an added bonus, the OHS Research Center remains open until 7:45pm on the evenings when the society meets.

 LDS Family History Centers